 You can also use your SIP aliases for outbound calls.
-At the Start a New Call field, enter the phone number you want to dial.
+At the Start New Call field, enter the phone number you want to dial.
 Then, from the dropdown menu below that field, choose the SIP alias that you want to initiate the call from.
-When you start the call, any caller ID info associated with that particular SIP alias with be sent to the person that you are calling.
-You would also use this method for when you want to log your sales SIP alias into your company’s sales call queue, or support SIP alias into the support call queue.
+When you start the call, any caller ID info associated with that particular SIP alias will be sent to the person that you are calling.
+You would also use this method for when you want to log your sales SIP alias into your company’s sales call queue or support SIP alias into the support call queue.

 Turn Your Computer or Laptop into Your Business Phone

 The phone call and phone line management capabilities found in the OnSIP app will enable you to efficiently and effectively handle your phone calls right from your browser window or computer desktop.
-With video calling and conferencing abilities, click-to-call options, and voicemail management in-the-app, rely on the OnSIP app as your go-to business phone!
+With video calling and conferencing abilities, click-to-call options, and voicemail management in the app, rely on the OnSIP app as your go-to business phone!